tapjs/tapjs/docs/coverage/index.md

 To specify a report format, you can use `--coverage-report=<type>`.
 The default type is `text`, which produces a pretty text-only table on the terminal.
-If you specify `--coverage-report=html`, then tap will attempt to open a web browser to view the report after the test run.
+If you specify `--coverage-report=html`, then tap will attempt to launch a web browser to view the report after the test run.
+You can prevent launching a browser by specifying the flag `--no-browser`.